 - Aftercare planning.
 A quality rehab facility will employ a treatment team that creates comprehensive aftercare plans for patients who complete the recovery program.
 Aftercare planning includes ongoing treatment that will help to prevent relapse.

 Rehab placement advisors are standing by to help you find a marijuana rehab program that’s right for you and your circumstances.
 Whether you’re experiencing physical or mental withdrawal symptoms, there’s a program that can help you heal and move forward.
-Call 1-888-744-0789 today for more information.
+Call 1-888-744-0789 Who Answers? today for more information.

 - American Psychiatric Association.
 (2013).
 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition.